DrunkBlood/Netherite-Elytra/README.md

 # Branches

-master is the branch with no compatabilities
+master is the branch with no compatibilities

-curios is the branch with compatability to [Curios](https://www.curseforge.com/minecraft/mc-mods/curios)
+curios is the branch with compatibility to [Curios](https://www.curseforge.com/minecraft/mc-mods/curios)